You can also read this guide in Français.

-Are you hoping to get music from Dropbox to iPhone music library?
+Are you hoping to get music from Dropbox to iPhone music library without iTunes?
 The sad truth is that you can’t directly download music to your iPhone like that, let alone to the music app itself.
 If you want to use Dropbox, you’re going to have to use a more indirect approach: you can download music from Dropbox to your computer, and then transfer the songs from computer to iPhone.

-But luckily, you can transfer music from dropbox to iPhone music app without iTunes, that is you can download music from Dropbox to iPhone without damage to the existing library.
+Luckily, you can transfer music from dropbox to iPhone music app without iTunes, that is you can download music from Dropbox to iPhone without damage to the existing library.

 How to Transfer Music from Dropbox to iPhone without iTunes